This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in China.

 What are the key procedural steps that must be satisfied before a patent action can be commenced?
 Are there any limitation periods for commencing an action?

 The plaintiff must provide the court accurate name and address of the defendant as well as a valid patent.
-The time limit for commencing the action is within two years from the time when the patentee knew or should have known the infringement.
+The time limit for commencing the action is within three years from the time when the patentee knew or should have known the infringement.
 Of course, our advice is to well prepare any evidence you need before filing the action.

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?